William H. Cade

-Dr. William H. "Bill" Cade is a biologist and a former president of the University of Lethbridge.
-He researches the role of acoustic signals in field cricket mating behaviour.
+William Henry Cade (born July 5, 1946) is an American-Canadian biologist who served as the president and vice-chancellor of the University of Lethbridge from 2000 to 2010.
+His research articles deal mainly with entomology and animal behavior, particularly with field crickets.

 Education

 Cade completed his BA (1968), MA (1972) and PhD (1976) in Zoology at the University of Texas at Austin.
-While an undergraduate at Texas, Cade became a member of the Tau chapter of the Kappa Sigma fraternity.
-For his master's degree he worked with Professor Osmond Breland on unusual aspects of insect sperm cell.
-Cade's doctoral work was on the evolution of mating behavior in insects and he studied with Professor Daniel Otte.
+While an undergraduate at Texas, Cade became a member of the Tau chapter of Kappa Sigma fraternity.

+Family

+Cade's wife, Elsa Salazar Cade (born 1952, San Antonio, Texas), is a Mexican-American science teacher and entomologist.
+She was selected as one of the top ten science teachers in 1995 by the National Science Teachers Association for her efforts in expanding educational opportunities for underprivileged students, particularly those with disabilities from lower income communities.
+The Cades have also donated nearly $130,000 to Lethbridge University through their Bill and Elsa Salazar Cade scholarship in Evolutionary Biology.
+Amongst her many endeavors in advocacy for disabled students within science education, Salazar contributed to a collaborative effort amongst educators to develop and design science projects that promote the inclusivity of high school students with learning disabilities.
+Beyond her contributions to science education, Salazar Cade and her husband were recognized for their philanthropic work.
+Their efforts to support Haitian disaster survivors included fundraising for shelter and critical supplies.
+In 2010, the Association of Fundraising Professionals in Calgary honored them with the Generosity of Spirit Award on National Philanthropy Day.

 Research

-Cade has done research in evolution of animal behavior, insect reproductive behavior, acoustic signals in cricket, cockroach mating behavior, and parasite-prey coevolution.
+William Cade has done research in evolution of animal behavior, insect reproductive behavior, acoustic signals in cricket, cockroach mating behavior, and parasite-prey coevolution.

 Flies and crickets

-In 1975, together with his wife, Elsa Salazar Cade, Cade discovered the parasitic fly Ormia ochracea is attracted to the song of male crickets.
+With his wife, Cade has done more than 30 years of research on the Texas field cricket, Gryllus texensis.
+He also had a long collaboration with Dan Otte collecting and studying the crickets and grasshoppers of Africa.
+In 1975, together with his wife, he discovered the parasitic fly Ormia ochracea is attracted to the song of male crickets.
 Only female flies are attracted to the song, and they deposit living larvae on and in the vicinity of calling males.
 The larvae burrow into and eat the cricket who dies in about 7 days when the flies pupate.
 This was the first example of a natural enemy that locates its host or prey using the mating signal of the host/prey.

-In late 2006, research by Marlene Zuk revealed the relationship between the cricket and the fly as one of the fastest examples of evolution ever recorded.
-Pressure from the O. ochracea has caused the crickets to evolve a silent male with wings that look like female wings.
+In 2006, research by Marlene Zuk revealed that pressure from the O. ochracea caused the crickets to evolve a silent male with wings that look like female wings, one of the fastest recorded examples of evolution.

-Cade has a long collaboration with Dan Otte collecting and studying the crickets and grasshoppers of Africa.

-Other

-While Dean of Science at Brock, Bill Cade helped establish the Cool Climate Oenology and Viticulture Institute.